 The larger works are expertly done and played with enthusiasm.
 I was struck by the individuality of each player, along with superb unity of ensemble - a winning combination.
 And I was aware of Adam Walker's ability to vary his flute tone to blend with the oboe, yet retain its glorious vibrancy and radiance.
 This is simply sensational flute playing.

-Speaking of sensational flute playing, the Saint-Saens Caprice is a somewhat sappy set of themes and variations, complete with flashy outbursts for both the flute and piano.
+Speaking of sensational flute playing, the Saint-Saens Caprice is a somewhat sappy set of themes and variations, and features flashy outbursts for both the flute and piano.
 Walker and Kolesnikov certainly demonstrate their virtuoso chops with dazzling bravura.
-The Caplet Quintet, the longest work here by far, at nearly 30 minutes, is especially excellent.
-Its variety of tonal color and compositional resourcefulness are almost symphonic in nature.
+The Caplet Quintet (the longest work here by far, at nearly 30 minutes) and the Roussel Divertissement are more musically substantial.
+Their variety of tonal color and compositional resourcefulness are almost symphonic in nature.
 The Chandos recorded sound is full-bodied and robust, providing thrilling impact and presence.

 On a programming note, it's odd that Syrinx, for solo flute, comes last on the CD.
 Just before it, the Allegro con fuoco of the Caplet provides a stirring finale, and would have been a terrific end of the concert.
 The melancholy Debussy encore didn't feel right for me.
 Next time I will program the player to play this track after the Chaminade, where it is better suited.